sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

     * increased "X assembly" -> decreased X levels
     * decreased "X assembly" -> increased X levels

+## Developmental Biology Patterns

+The following GO biological processes can be used to create causal links as follows:

+ * "X morphogenesis" ==> X morphology
+ * "X growth" ==> X size
+ * ...

+We note that currently in MP "abnormal X development" is classified under "abnormal X morphology".
+Note that there may be developmental abnormalities that leave morphology unaffected.
+There is a case for interpreting the MP class as actually being "abnormal X morphogenesis".
+TBD

+## Metabolic Patterns Patterns

+ * "X biosynthesis" ==> X amount (positive correlation)
+ * "X catabolism" ==> X amount (negative correlation)
+ * "X transport" ==> X amount

+We can also use the GO axioms for the start and end location of a process to infer causation for location-specific amounts; e.g. levels of a substance in the blood.

+## Pathology

+## Behavior

 ## Classification and bridging with existing phenotype ontologies

 Automated reasoning over CPN yields subsumption hierarchies that are